Ben Barnes (Maryland politician): In the legislature

 Barnes was sworn into the Maryland House of Delegates on January 10, 2007.
-He has served as the Chief Deputy Majority Whip since 2013 and as the chair of the House Appropriations Committee since 2022.
-Barnes is currently a member of the Rules and Executive Nominations Committee and the Spending Affordability Committee, and was previously a member of the House Judiciary Committee and the Economic Matters Committee.
+He has served as the chief deputy majority whip since 2013, as the chair of the House Appropriations Committee since 2022, and as a member of the Spending Affordability Committee since 2020.
+He is also a member of the Anne Arundel County Delegation, the Prince George's County Delegation, and the Maryland Legislative Latino Caucus.
+Barnes was previously a member of the House Judiciary Committee from 2007 to 2011, and the Economic Matters Committee from 2011 to 2015.

-During the 2008 presidential campaign, Barnes was elected and served as a pledged delegate for Hillary Clinton to the 2008 Democratic National Convention in Denver, Colorado.
+During the 2008 Democratic Party presidential primaries, Barnes was elected and served as a pledged delegate for Hillary Clinton to the 2008 Democratic National Convention.